LIFETIME DEAL — LIMITED TIME

 FAQs

-First, prepare your work and ensure it qualifies.
-Then, create an account on the Copyright Office website, fill out the application, upload your file, pay the fee, and submit your registration.
+Prepare your work so it’s complete and upload-ready, confirm it qualifies as a literary work, then create an account on the Copyright Office website.
+In eCO, fill out the application, upload your file, pay the required fee, and submit.
+After that, monitor the status in eCO and save your confirmation records.

 Ready to Create Your eBook?